CharmaineBarker/Mitigating-Bias-in-Text-Classification-via-Prompt-Based-Text-Transformation/README.md

 The sample of reviews was taken from a Kaggle dataset: [Disneyland Reviews](https://www.kaggle.com/datasets/arushchillar/disneyland-reviews)

 Each review was summarised by [ChatGPT](https://chat.openai.com/) using the Google Sheets extension [Coefficient](https://coefficient.io/).
-The dataset released contains the following features:
+The dataset is released here as [DinseylandReviews](DinseylandReviews.csv), and it contains the following features:

 * `reviewerLocation`- The sensitive attribute which was country of origin of the reviewer.
 This was filtered to only have people from the either `Australia`, `United Kingdom`, or `United States`.
 * `originalReview`- The original review text which was summarised.